 Another feature to consider is how many gallons per minute (GPM) a pressure washer expels.
 In consumer-grade washers, the flow rating tends to run between 1.0 and 4.0 GPM.
 Generally speaking, higher numbers result in faster, easier cleanups.
 So if you’re dealing with truly stubborn mud, crud, or gunk, let the force be with your and opt for a higher GPM.

-To wash dried, packed-on mud off of driveways, you need the extra power of the Generac Gas 3100 PSI 2.5 GPM Power Washer.
-The pressure washer features an electric start (powered by an included lithium-ion battery), so you’ll be up and running with a single push of a button—no cranking necessary.
-Then, while the Generac delivers a hefty 2.5 GPM blast of water, its power broom aids in scrubbing away the toughest driveway or patio dirt and grime.
-The spray wand itself features four adjustable power settings and four additional quick-change spray nozzles.
+To wash dried, packed-on mud off of driveways, you need the extra power of the Generac OneWash 3,100 PSI Pressure Washer.
+The Generac features an electric start (powered by an included lithium-ion battery), so you’ll be up and running with a single push of a button—no cranking necessary.
+The spray wand outputs water at up to 2.5 gallons per minute and features four adjustable power settings, in addition to four quick-change spray nozzles.

 Those who are not ready to invest in a pricey power washer can still get power at a great price with the Sun Joe 2030 PSI 1.76 GPM Electric Pressure Washer.
 Indeed, the Sun Joe delivers up to 1.76 GPM at 2,030 PSI to effectively tackle light, medium, and heavy duty washing jobs.
 The pressure washer comes with five quick-connect spray tips, a 20-foot high-pressure hose, and a 35-foot power cord.
 Plus, its dual removable detergent tanks let you load two different types of detergents (say, window cleaner in one and vinyl siding cleaner in the other) and then switch back and forth as desired.
 Built-in TSS shuts off the pump when you’re not squeezing the trigger.